Fa1ki/Fa1ki/README.md

 - 👋 Hi, I’m Jeremias.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning Vite.

 <!---
 KlavierFalk/KlavierFalk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.